TyMill/AI4Uni/README.md

 ## 📬 Contact

 **Tymoteusz Miller, PhD**
-Coordinator of AI4Uni activities at the University of Szczecin
+Coordinator of the repository of training courses conducted independently within AI4Uni at the University of Szczecin 📧 tymoteusz.miller@usz.edu.pl
-📧 tymoteusz.miller@usz.edu.pl

 ---